Sebastián Dubarbier

 Sebastián Rakán Dubarbier Bruschini (born 19 February 1986) is an Argentine former professional footballer who played as a left midfielder or left back.

 Career

 Gimnasia and Olimpo

-Dubarbier was born on 19 February 1986 in La Plata, Buenos Aires Province, starting to play football at local club, Gimnasia where he made his Argentine Primera División debut on 13 May 2006 when coach Pedro Troglio sent him on the field to replace Diego Herner in the 74th minute of a 2–0 home loss to Banfield.
+Dubarbier was born on 19 February 1986 in La Plata, Buenos Aires Province, Argentina.
+He began playing football at local club Gimnasia where he made his Argentine Primera División debut on 13 May 2006 when coach Pedro Troglio sent him to replace Diego Herner in the 74th minute of a 2–0 home loss to Banfield.
 In the same year he made one appearance in the Copa Sudamericana in which he received a red card in the home loss to Colo-Colo.
 In the following year he played three games in the Copa Libertadores group stage.
 He went to play for the second half of 2007 on loan at Olimpo.